The Best Flexibility Yoga Poses To Become More Supple And Mobile

 If you practice yin yoga regularly in addition to your usual yoga practice, you will likely notice you can go deeper into your favorite Hatha yoga poses.
 Plus, many of the Hatha flexibility yoga poses listed above (such as pigeon and lizard) can be practiced as yin poses by holding the stretches longer and more passively.

 Another way to improve flexibility is by using a foam roller.
 Foam rolling breaks up knots in the muscles and fascia and helps create smoother muscle contractions.
-I love Lululemon’s Double Roller, as the external roller massages your arms and legs while the interior helps release tension in the back.
+I love lululemon’s Double Roller, as the external roller massages your arms and legs while the interior helps release tension in the back.

 Final Thoughts On Yoga Stretches For Flexibility